What’s new on Netflix and HBO Go this April 2022

 We love seeing LGBTQ+ content on mainstream media.
 Brace yourself for heartfelt, wholesome content with this soon-to-release coming-of-age British teen drama Heartstopper.

-If you’re one for documentaries, mark your calendar for 27 April 2022, the Wednesday when The Mystery of Marilyn Monroe: The Unheard Tapes releases on Netflix.
+If you’re one for documentaries, mark your calendar for 27 April 2022, because that’s when The Mystery of Marilyn Monroe: The Unheard Tapes releases on Netflix.
 The investigative documentary explores the mystery surrounding the icon’s death through exclusive interviews with her inner circle.

 This month, we bid farewell to Ozark.
 Finally, one of Netflix’s biggest shows is back with the final half of the final season.
 Facing threats from all sides, Marty and Wendy fight to keep their family together while appeasing the cartel and the FBI.
-We’re in no doubt the show will go out with a bang.
+We don’t doubt that the show will go out with a bang.